 Around 14h00 we will have a light meal before returning to the park to visit the wonderful Mapungubwe Museum and Information centre, where many of the artefacts and information of Mapungubwe Hill is on display.
 For persons who perhaps do not want to do the climb of the hill in the morning, the information centre will be a good substitute.
 We then return to the guest house, for another wonderful dinner.

 After a relaxing breakfast, it’s time to visit the nature side of the Mapungubwe National Park on an open vehicle.
 We will travel via various paths in the park.
 Please note the drive focuses mainly on the natural beauty of the park – its fantastic landscapes, rock formations and Baobab trees, and not the animals only.
 The Northern boundary of the Park is the Limpopo River, and on its banks it has giant fever trees, Mashatu or Nyala berry trees and Sycamore fig trees.
 The look - out point overlooking the confluence of the Shashe and Limpopo rivers is an awe-inspiring vista where three countries - Zimbabwe, Botswana and South Africa - meet.
 This is where will enjoy a picnic lunch.
+Wildlife at present includes elephant, white rhino, leopard, hyena, giraffe, eland, gemsbok, blue wildebeest, red hartebeest, zebra, kudu, waterbuck, impala, bushbuck, klipspringer and other plains game.
 This experience lasts for about 4 hours, where after guests will enjoy tea and cookies on our return at the guest house, followed by time to relax and dinner.

 A more relaxed but very exciting day lies ahead.
 After a leisurely breakfast, we do a short drive to a private game farm adjoining the Mapungubwe.
 Here we will do a short nature walk to a very well preserved Rock art site.
 Our Guide will give us a very informative description of this very important site, which is in my own personal opinion, one of the best sites in the country.
 We return to the guest house for lunch, time for relaxation.
 Our last dinner will be at the guest house.